Advanced Spatial Analysis of Human-Centric Lighting

-With the WP6E-Series imaging circadiometer from Westboro Photonics, you can quickly acquire precise measurements of displays, luminaires, and luminous scenes to evaluate the impacts of light on human scotopic, iPRGC, S-, M-, and L-cone responses. iPRGC refers to intrinsically photosensitive retinal ganglion cells.
-Based on the WP6E-Series imaging colorimeters, the circadiometer is offered with a high resolution image sensor with up to 12 Megapixels (MP).
+With the WP6E-CIRC Series imaging circadiometer from Westboro Photonics, you can quickly acquire precise measurements of displays, luminaires, and luminous scenes to evaluate the impacts of light on human scotopic, iPRGC, S-, M-, and L-cone responses. iPRGC refers to intrinsically photosensitive retinal ganglion cells.
+Based on the WP6E-Series imaging colorimeters, the circadiometer is offered with a high resolution image sensor with 9 Megapixels (MP).

 Supports Research into “Circadian Lighting”